 Taylor World Outreach (TWO) ministries are as diverse as the students who volunteer and lead them.
 From promoting community awareness of social justice issues to playing dodgeball with local elementary kids, there is something for everyone.
 Just as we love and encourage those within our community, we want to love and encourage those beyond our campus.
 While each of these opportunities is unique in its purpose and focus, they all provide our students with character-shaping experiences they will never forget.

-Community Outreach: shares the love and gospel of Jesus Christ in the surrounding community; includes thirteen outreach ministries geared toward children, teens, adults, and athletes with disabilities.
+Community Outreach: shares the love and gospel of Jesus Christ in the surrounding community, and includes thirteen outreach ministries geared toward children, teens, adults, and athletes with disabilities.
 These ministries include:

-- BASSYCS Jr.: serves children age four to second grade with the goal of helping them to develop a relationship with God through worship, Bible study and verse memory, along with small group learning and activities.
+- Basics, Jr.: serves children age 4 to 2nd grade with the goal of helping them to develop a relationship with God through worship, Bible study and verse memory, along with small group learning and activities.

-- ESL Ministry: provides lessons for non-English speakers in Grant County including one-on-one tutoring, working with refuges, or leading classes.
+- ESL Ministry: provides lessons for non-English speakers in Grant County including one-on-one tutoring, working with refugees, or leading classes.

 - The Red Barn: provides a place for middle and high school students to hang out before and after school.
 Interact with kids through games, one-on-one and small group discussions, weekly Bible studies and providing help with homework.

-- St. Martin’s: partners with St. Martin’s Community Center to provide meals, a food pantry, and a thrift store.
+- St. Martin’s: partners with St. Martin’s Community Center in Marion to provide meals, a food pantry, and a thrift store.
 Students often serve the Saturday meal, talk with individuals and clean up afterwards.

 World Opportunities Week: informs students about opportunities for ministry and service around the world, and motivates them to personal involvement during the annual missions conference held each November.
 Students are involved in planning chapel services, publicity, prayer events, hosting mission representatives, and scheduling classroom presentations and evening seminars.